kuzudb/kuzudb.github.io/docs/blog/what-every-gdbms-should-do.md

 and (2) dense integer IDs to joins (instead of, say running string equality conditions).

 ### Feature 2: Many-to-many Growing Joins
-In most application data stored on GDBMSs, node records have many-to-many relationships with each other.
+In many application data stored on GDBMSs, node records have many-to-many relationships with each other.
 Think of any data as a graph, say a network of financial transactions or who bought which items or who is friends with whom.
 In many of these datasets, an entity/node connects with